dejaime/SpacetimeDB/docs/docs/00500-cli-reference/00100-cli-reference.md

 - `publish` — Create and update a SpacetimeDB database
 - `delete` — Deletes a SpacetimeDB database
 - `logs` — Prints logs from a SpacetimeDB database
-- `call` — Invokes a reducer function in a database.
+- `call` — Invokes a reducer function OR procedure in a database.
 WARNING: This command is UNSTABLE and subject to breaking changes.
 - `describe` — Describe the structure of a database or entities within it.
 WARNING: This command is UNSTABLE and subject to breaking changes.
 - `energy` — Invokes commands related to database budgets.
 WARNING: This command is UNSTABLE and subject to breaking changes.
 - `sql` — Runs a SQL query on the database.
 WARNING: This command is UNSTABLE and subject to breaking changes.